erikolson186/relational.js/README.md

 **relational.js** is a logic programming package based on the relational model that implements the definitional algebra **A** as defined in [Appendix A](http://www.dcs.warwick.ac.uk/~hugh/TTM/APPXA.pdf) of *Databases, Types and the Relational Model: The Third Manifesto (TTM)*.

-**relational.js** conforms to a subset of the *RM Prescriptions* and *RM Proscriptions* defined in *TTM* for a relational language **D**. **relational.js** offers an approach to the relational model distinct from the proposals of Darwen and Date in *TTM* in that it supports resolution theorem proving based on Horn clauses for computing relations with definite cardinalities as results of queries of relations with indefinite cardinalities.
+**relational.js** conforms to a subset of the *RM Prescriptions* and *RM Proscriptions* defined in *TTM* for a relational language **D**.
+An approach to a relational query interface is offered distinct from the proposals of Darwen and Date in *TTM* in that **relational.js** supports resolution theorem proving based on Horn clauses for computing relations with definite cardinalities as results of queries of relations with indefinite cardinalities.

 This implementation supports the full range of relational operators of **A** for computing the conjunction, disjunction, negation, renaming of attributes, removing of attributes, composition and transitive closures of relations.
 Thus relations with an indefinite cardinality are definable and queryable.
 In addition, a database of operators defined as relations is provided which includes relations for square roots, addition, subtraction, multiplication, etc.